failmap/failmap/docs/source/topics/development/development.md

 We use git, which comes with many pitfalls.
 Just search your answer on stack exchange first and ask in the group later.

-Make sure failmap is up and running, by following the [getting started](getting_started.md) instructions.
+Make sure Web Security Map is up and running, by following the [getting started](getting_started.md) instructions.
 Then make a branch that describes what you are doing.
 For example:

 ```